 Our data is based on the daily resturns of four precious metals including gold, platinum, palladium and silver and crude oil to measure the tail risk of oil and precious metals.
 Further, it determines the financial risk if there is any systemic shock in oil prices spillover to four precious metals such as gold, platinum, palladium and silver.
 We have collected the long time series of daily data from 1st July 1987 to 31st December 2021.
 Our selection criteria are total return index (RI) based on precious metals from China, Global and G7 countries (CGG7).
-For measuring of tail- $\beta$ , we have collected calculated indices for each respective country from DataStream.
+For measuring of tail- β , we have collected calculated indices for each respective country from DataStream.
 For extreme systemic risk, we select G7 countries because they are the biggest economies in the world and they are more likely to have an impact on oil and other precious metals.
-Although China is not in the G7 but we include it in our analysis as she is the second biggest economy in the world and also the biggest producer of gold and biggest consumer of gold and palladium.
+Although China is not in the G7 but we include it in our analysis as she is the second biggest consumer of gold and palladium.